Last revised and updated: 2020-09-20

 Section 11-1205 - Riding on Roadways and Bicycle Paths

-A. Every person operating a bicycle or motorized scooter upon a roadway at less than the normal speed of traffic at the time and place and under the conditions then existing shall ride as near as practicable to the right-hand curb or edge of the roadway, except under any of the following situations:
+A. Every person operating a bicycle or motorized scooter upon a roadway at less than the normal speed of traffic at the time and place and under the conditions then existing shall ride as close as is safe to the right-hand curb or edge of the roadway, except under any of the following situations:

 1. When overtaking and passing another vehicle proceeding in the same direction;